 Once upon a time, Brooklyn was considered a viable alternative for those who couldn't afford to live in Manhattan.
 Not anymore.
 Housing-related expenses, including rents and mortgages, are almost four times higher than the national average.

 And yet, the median household income in Brooklyn is actually lower than the U.S. median.
-It's also $25,838 below the median household income in Manhattan.
+It's also almost $17,000 lower than the median household income in Manhattan.

 Happily, not everything in Brooklyn is eye-wateringly expensive.
-Utilities run about 7% higher than the national average, and healthcare is only about 4% more expensive.
-Groceries, utilities and transportation expenses are all about 11% more than what the typical American pays.
+Utilities run about 4% higher than the national average, and healthcare is only about 6% more expensive.
+Between them, groceries (opens in new tab) and transportation costs run about 15% more than what the typical American pays.

-Adding to the pain, New York is one of the least tax-friendly states for both retirees and middle-class families.
+Adding to Brooklynites' pocketbook pain is the fact that New York is one of the least tax-friendly states (opens in new tab) for both retirees and middle-class families.

 3. San Francisco, California

 - Cost of living: 82.8% above U.S. average